DeeFrancois/netflix-dual-subs/README.md

 v1.6.0: Stacked subtitles + Edge compatibility fixed for real this time

 v1.8.0: Resize text instead of going offscreen, subs no longer prevent clicking the seekbar, subs are no longer annoyingly close to the seekbar, on/off button bugfix, and started code cleanup process.

+v1.8.5: Recalibrated to work with new Netflix UI code changes

 Licensed under the [GPL-3.0 License](LICENSE).